GrottoPress/jentil/README.md

 1. Add `Template: jentil` to your theme's `style.css` headers.
 1. Run `composer remove grottopress/jentil` to remove Jentil from your theme's dependencies.
-1. Swicth to `wp-content/themes` directory: `cd ../`
+1. Swicth to `wp-content/themes/` directory: `cd ../`
 1. Install Jentil as (parent) theme: `composer create-project grottopress/jentil jentil`
-1. Switch to your own theme's directory: `cd your-theme-slug-here`
+1. Switch to your own theme's directory: `cd your-theme-slug-here/`
 1. Activate your own theme (not Jentil), if not already active.

 ### Install via Docker

-Your new theme has docker files in the `docker` directory.
+Your new theme has docker files in the `docker/` directory.
 The following `Dockerfile`s are available:

 - `apache.Dockerfile`: Builds an image of WordPress + PHP + apache, with your theme installed.
 - `apache.child.Dockerfile`: Builds an image of WordPress + PHP + apache, with your theme installed **as child theme** of Jentil.